muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 Addend.
 2:

 Much revolved around MJ; References to him go all the way back to
-E. Murphy to Chapelle today.
+E. Murphy.
 He is referred to because he as a symbol had to be addressed, handled.
 By others IMO he was too quickly condemned, not bcz of whatever odd acts he may have been involved in, but as the result of the cultural discourse.
 He was was condemned bcz what he represented in terms of racial relations was deemed unacceptable.

 (Through plastic surgeries MJ was also turning into Diana Ross, a black woman.
 The guy was just weird basically...
 What kind of normal